 The third area Kostelc recommends changing to make the biggest, most immediate impact on the environment is to look at the energy sources you consume.
 If possible, she suggests taking public transportation, biking, or walking instead of driving everywhere.
 Or she recommends investing in a car that uses fuel efficiently.

 You can also look into using solar panels for your home, or smart heating technologies that won’t waste energy.
 Skip the Uber unless absolutely necessary, and turn off lights when you leave a room.
 Don’t blast the AC every time it’s hot, but use a lower-energy fan instead.

-According to the Federal Transit Administration, “transportation accounts for 29 percent of greenhouse gas emissions in the United States.”
+According to the Environmental Protection Agency, “greenhouse gas (GHG) emissions from transportation account for about 28 percent of total U.S. greenhouse gas emissions, making it the largest contributor of U.S. GHG emissions.”
 If you are the only one in your car as you commute, you are producing 76 percent more greenhouse gas than you would if you took rail transit.
 Light rail and bus systems are other avenues to conserve carbon-producing energy.
 And if public transportation isn’t an option where you live, maybe you can carpool one or two days a week instead.